jsdelivr/globalping/docs/measurement/schema/location.md

 - inputs are always converted to lowercase
 - `ASN` starts with `as` prefix (`as123`)
 - `latitude`/`longitude` fields are excluded
+- combined matches have to be joined with `+` sign

 ### examples